 When working out whether you have gone over the registration threshold, you’ll need to exclude VAT from your business turnover.
 You only include sales that would be subject to standard and zero-rated VAT.

-You can avoid registering for VAT if your business turnover temporarily go over the threshold.
-But you must seek approval for this from HMRC by writing to them and providing evidence that your VAT taxable turnover will not go over the de-registration threshold of £83,000 in the next 12 months.
+A business can avoid registering for VAT if their VAT business turnover temporarily goes over the VAT threshold by applying for a VAT exception from HMRC and providing evidence that the business will not exceed the VAT limit in the next 12 months.

 The VAT threshold is set each year as part of the UK Budget.
-Since 2017 we have not seen any changes to the thresholds and limits, but it has been changing over previous years.
+Between 2017 to 2021 we have not seen any changes to the VAT thresholds and limits, but it has changed in previous years and may do so again in the future.
 Here is a summary of the VAT threshold History:

 |Period||To||VAT Registration Threshold|